qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The |topopologicalEditing| :sup:`Topological editing` button helps to edit and to maintain features with common boundaries.
-With this option enabled, QGIS 'detects' which boundaries are shared by the features; When you move common vertices/segments, QGIS will also move them on the neighboring features.
+With this option enabled, QGIS 'detects' boundaries that are shared by the features; When you move common vertices/segments, QGIS will also move them on the neighboring features.

 Topological editing works with features from different layers, as long as the